nikitagusarov/t430_vm_setup/host_configuration/host_configuration.md

 Copy this entry to our `/etc/grub.d/15_linux_text` file and change `quiet splash $vt_handoff` to `quiet splash text`.
 It is adviced as well to change lines `/boot/vmlinuz...` to `/vmlinuz` symlinc, as well as `/boot/initrd.img...` to `/initrd.img`.

-Finally, there is a more advanced solution - to modify the `/etc/grub.d/10_linux file` in order to automatically generate text mode menu entry.
+Theoretically, there is a more advanced solution - to modify the `/etc/grub.d/10_linux file` in order to automatically generate text mode menu entry.
 However, this option requires some knowledges on this file's functionning.
 Probably define some new variable for additional mode in `/etc/defaul/grub` and add a separate menu entry inside `10_linux` using this variable instead of `GRUB_CMDLINE_LINUX_DEFAULT`.
 For example, use `GRUB_CMDLINE_LINUX_ADVANCED`.
+We will use this method while cloning `10_linux` to `15_linux` and modifying it to allow autompletion and adding at the same time another `grub` entry.

 After either of this manipulations we should rebuild grub :